i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   without bundled LS
   with bundled Delivery Status Message 3

-  following messages can come in any order:
+  following messages can arrive in any order:

   <--------------     Delivery Status Message 1